DrakeData/MSDS434-Final/README.md

 #### My Learnings
 - How to set up APIs & Services on GCP
-- Enabeling Cloud Builder API
+- Enabling  Cloud Builder API
-- Connecting my builing account to the project
+- Connecting my billing account to the project
 - Activating a yaml file to deploy app
 - How to shutdown project after I am done using it
 - Gcloud commands to verify the shutdown of the project